Vantiv/payfac-mp-sdk-dotnet/README.md

 More examples can be found in [Functional and Unit Tests](https://github.com/Vantiv/payfac-mp-sdk-dotnet/tree/master/PayFacMpSDK/PayFacMpSDKTest)

 ## Support
-Please contact [Worldpay eCommerce](https://developer.worldpay.com/products/access/hosted-payment-pages/openapi/other/create) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
-Support can also be reached at sdksupport@worldpay.com
+Please contact [Worldpay eCommerce](mailto:PayFacEComm@worldpay.com) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
+SDK Support can also be reached at sdksupport@worldpay.com